UnitVectorY-Labs/uvy-labs-guide/docs/_projects/webutilities.md

 [jwks-catalog](https://github.com/UnitVectorY-Labs/jwks-catalog): A catalog of JWKS endpoints for popular websites.

+[jwks-catalog-crawler](https://github.com/UnitVectorY-Labs/jwks-catalog-crawler): Extracts URLs from jwks-catalog and publishes crawl requests to http-response-collector for HTTP response and header collection.

 ## Applications

 [gologhttpbinary](https://github.com/UnitVectorY-Labs/gologhttpbinary): A lightweight HTTP server that logs HTTP requests, including the body encoded in base64, enabling logging of binary payloads.